awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

    output = json
    ```

    Add `account`, `role_arn` and `source_profile` to the profile configuration\.
-Provide the AWS account ID of AccountA, the ARN of the role in AccountA that you assume to access the repository in the other account, and the name of your default AWS CLI profile in AccountB\.
+Provide the Amazon Web Services account ID of AccountA, the ARN of the role in AccountA that you assume to access the repository in the other account, and the name of your default AWS CLI profile in AccountB\.
 For example:

    ```
    [profile MyCrossAccountAccessProfile]